akornatskyy/wheezy.html/doc/userguide.rst

 Single value widgets:

 * :py:meth:`~wheezy.html.widgets.hidden` - html element input of type hidden.
+* :py:meth:`~wheezy.html.widgets.emptybox` - html element input of type text,
+  value is rendered only if evaluated to boolean True..
-* :py:meth:`~wheezy.html.widgets.textbox` - html element input of type text.
+* :py:meth:`~wheezy.html.widgets.textbox` - html element input of type text,
+  value is rendered only if it is not None or ''.
 * :py:meth:`~wheezy.html.widgets.password` - html element input of type
-  password.
+  password, value is rendered only if it is not None or ''.
 * :py:meth:`~wheezy.html.widgets.textarea` - html element textarea.
 * :py:meth:`~wheezy.html.widgets.checkbox` - html element input of type
   checkbox.